Gladoodles/hackthebox_machines/completed/windows/devel.md

 ## 5.0 - POST-EXPLOITATION

 Lessons learned:
-- Attempted to use tools to parse the systeminfo into so that potential expoits could be found but the tools would often not work.
-Simply searching the OS version on google achieved the same results.
+- Attempted to use tools to parse the systeminfo into so that potential exploits could be found, but the tools would often not work.
+Simply searching the OS version on Google achieved the same results.